Study Abroad: Tips & Updates

 A few impressive facts about this university are:

-• It was granted Studium Generale status in 1355, making its degrees valid across Europe.
+• It was granted Studium Generale status in 1355, making its degrees valid across Europe and securing its place among the Oldest Universities in the World.

 • Siena is one of the few cities in Europe where students make up nearly half the population, creating a student-focused environment.